 Shop Local is a monthly event highlighting the importance of shopping locally.
 Both my raspberries and strawberries are Cornish and bought locally as were the eggs with which I made my madeleines.
 Hosted by Elizabeth’s Kitchen Diary, this inspired event is very dear to my heart.

-This was one of those Dead Easy Desserts that you can’t quite believe will turn out to be so good.
+This summer berry trifle is one of those Dead Easy Desserts that you can’t quite believe will turn out to be so good.
 Although it’s best to leave the fruit to marinade for a while, the assembly process itself takes less than 25 minutes.
-This event is normally hosted by Sarah of Maison Cupcake, but this month is being guest hosted by Manjiri over at Slice of Me.
+This event is normally hosted by Sarah of Maison Cupcake, but this month it’s guest hosted by Manjiri over at Slice of Me.
 The theme this month is strawberries.

 As the blueberries were really fed up of sitting in the fridge and crying out to be used, I am submitting this to the No Waste Food Challenge.
 Normally hosted over at Elizabeth’s Kitchen Diaries, it is being guest hosted by Laura this month over at I’d Much Rather Bake Than …